-If you want to save your dog from a wide range of health issues, pay attention to their dental care.
+If you want to save your dog from a wide range of dental health issues, pay attention to their dental care.
 Brushing your dog’s teeth regularly, as well as regular veterinary visits, are key in preventing periodontal disease and infection.
 Failure to take care of your pet’s teeth may result in loss of teeth, pain, bleeding, aggressive behavior, and damage to major organs such as the heart and liver.
 Plus, regular brushing helps get rid of dog-breath, which may be indicative of tooth decay.
 Start today and be consistent: consistency allows your pet to become familiar with the process and less fearful.

 Adopt a Routine